 Science is a way of knowing, a process for gaining knowledge and understanding of the natural world.
 The students are active learners; they “do” science.
 Our program inculcates scientific temper, fosters reasoning and application behind the observed natural phenomena, and ignites the sparks of curiosity and creativity in our youngest students.

 Design Technology provides students with hands-on experiences in problem solving along with the acquisition of basic engineering skills.
 In Design Technology, students explore and create with subject matter and materials which empower them to shape their environment, develop their own evaluation skills, and integrate concepts and skills from diverse curriculum areas.

 The world languages program introduces the language along with the cultural aspects of its native-speaking countries.
 Overall listening and speaking skills are further strengthened through the presentation of vocabulary and grammar concepts, and the introduction of reading and writing activities.
-Spanish is offered in grades 3 and 4.
-Chinese and French are available in grades 5 and 6.
+Spanish and French is offered in grades 3 and 4.
+Chinese, French or Spanish are available in grades 5 and 6.